brson/brson.github.com/writing.md

   project][blitz2] I was responsible for.
 I was extremely unsatisfied with how this came out, and basically gave up and had others edit it to completion.

+* [Let's make a web service and client in Rust][httptest].
+This uses the awesomely powerful technique of doing a thing, and writing it down as you go so that others can learn from it.

 * [Perfecting Rust Packaging][prp].
 Not amazing writing, but this was the announcement of a major cross-project coordination effort.
 I